sebastianlarisch/spryker-docs/docs/marketplace/dev/front-end/ui-components-library/actions/actions-refresh-table.md

 ## Interfaces

-Below you can find interfaces for Actions Refresh Table.
+Below you can find interfaces for the Actions Refresh Table.

 ```ts
 export interface RefreshTableActionConfig extends ActionConfig {